+Morro Castle is located in Little Havana (2500 NW 7th Street).
 If you’re not into the open air type of thing, then this is not the place for you.
-Morro Castle is located in Little Havana.
-It’s one of those places you probably drive by and say to yourself, I’m going to stop there one day but never do.
+It’s one of those spots you probably drive by and say to yourself; I’m going to stop there one day but never do.

-It’s not too far from where I live, so I decided to drop in (this Morro Castle is no longer owned by the same person as the one in Hialeah but it is the same family).
+It’s not very far from where I live, so I decided to drop in for some late lunch.
 There were a couple of people being very loud when I walked in.
-This was just confirmation to me that I was in Little Havana.
+This hullaballoo was just confirmation to me that I was in Little Havana.

-As per my sis, the churros are probably better than La Palma, and I thought so too.
-The flan was great, it was creamy but it had a hint of coconut flavor.
+As per my sis, the churros are better than La Palma, and I thought so too.
+The flan was great, it was creamy and had a hint of coconut flavor.

-After 55 years in Little Havana, Morro Castle closed its doors in May of 2017.
+After 55 years in Little Havana, Morro Castle sadly closed its doors in May of 2017.